 - January 2006.
 Time leases Andrew Sullivan’s blog, adding it to its Website.

 - February 2006.
-The Huffington Post surges to become fourth most-linked-to blog.
+The Huffington Post surges to become the fourth most-linked-to blog.

 - February 2007.
 Tumblr was launched as the first official microblogging platform.

 - 2008.
 New blogging platform called Posterous.
 It closed in 2013.